OpenTechStrategies/streetcrm/README.md

 #### Before the conference

-1. Sarah makes the conference, including its name and date, in Swoptact.
+1. Sarah makes the conference, including its name and date, in SWOPtact.
 2. ?

 #### Immediately after the conference

-1. Sarah takes the paper sign-in sheet and enters the attendees into Swoptact.
+1. Sarah takes the paper sign-in sheet and enters the attendees into SWOPtact.
 TBD: maybe some of them already have records and others don't?
-   It is easy for Sarah to add conference attendance of a person who already has a Swoptact record and a person who does not.
+   It is easy for Sarah to add conference attendance of a person who already has a SWOPtact record and a person who does not.
 2. Sarah realizes that one of the people she is entering has a new phone number, so she changes it to the new (correct) number.
-3. Sarah sees that a person she added already had a record in Swoptact, so she merges the new record with the pre-existing one.
+3. Sarah sees that a person she added already had a record in SWOPtact, so she merges the new record with the pre-existing one.
 4. Sarah sees that that person doesn't exist in real life after all, so she deletes the record.
 5. Sarah realizes that one person didn't come to the conference, so